Vision-guided robot systems

-Such functionality is now common in the field of vision-guided robotics (VGR).
-It is a rapidly evolving technology that is proving to be economically advantageous in countries with high manufacturing overheads and skilled labor costs by reducing manual intervention, improving safety, increasing quality, and raising productivity rates, among other benefits.
+Vision-guided robotics can be economically advantageous in countries with high manufacturing overheads and skilled labor costs by reducing manual intervention, improving safety, increasing quality, and raising productivity rates.
 The expansion of vision-guided robotic systems is part of the broader growth within the machine vision market, which is expected to grow to $17.72 billion by 2028.
 This growth can be attributed to the increasing demand for automation and precision, as well as the broad adoption of smart technologies across industries.